HOW HEEL PAIN DEVELOPS

 There are several ways in which you can treat foot and heel pain at home or without resorting to surgery.
 Discuss these with your physician first to determine the best course of action for you.

-Whether you are shopping for women’s shoes or men’s shoes, it may also be possible to make a more active recovery with the assistance of orthopedic shoes or insoles (orthotics).
-These shoes help mitigate the symptoms of heel pain.
+Whether you are shopping for women’s shoes or men’s shoes, it may also be possible to make a more active recovery with the assistance of orthopedic shoes or orthotic insoles (shoe inserts).
+These comfortable shoes are specifically designed to help mitigate the symptoms of heel pain.
 A groundbreaking study shows Vionic sandals effectively alleviate heel pain.*

 Anti-inflammatory drugs (NSAIDs) are helpful in reducing pain and inflammation.
 Prior to taking any medication, consult your physician.